joeedh/unsecure-os/Readme.md

 `./build.sh`

-It should do a bunch of steps, and finally spit out a cdrom iso, grub.iso, that you can boot (from a VM!) from.
+It should do a bunch of steps, and finally spit out a cdrom iso, grub.iso, that you can boot with (from a VM!).

 ## Setting up Bochs
 If you use Bochs, you can turn on the so-called "port E9 hack"